 How Can a Defense Lawyer Help My Juvenile Grandchild in Philadelphia?

 The juvenile justice system in Pennsylvania operates as an entirely separate entity from the regular justice system.
 As such, if your grandchild is under 18 years old, they will be taken to a separate juvenile holding facility if they are arrested.
 There is no bail or bail hearing in juvenile cases, but usually the juvenile intake unit will release the child fairly quickly to their parent or guardian.
 Only in very serious cases where the juvenile is charges with a high-level crime or there is reason to believe they might be a flight risk will the juvenile intake recommend they be held in the juvenile detention center.
-In such as case, reach out to an experienced Philadelphia juvenile defense attorney like those at The Law Offices of Lloyd Long, as we can challenge this decision at a hearing before a judge.
+In such as case, reach out to an experienced Philadelphia juvenile defense attorney like those at The Liberty Law Team, as we can challenge this decision at a hearing before a judge.

 Much like in adult cases, we will work to try to come to a deal with the prosecutor for your grandchild’s charges to be downgraded or dismissed.
 Many prosecutors are open to pre-trial diversion in juvenile cases.
 If you and your grandchild wish to take the matter to trial, note that it will be a bench trial before a single judge, rather than a jury trial.